darielawerleman/prg5-bookvault/_changelog/readme.md

 ## 29 October 2025

 ###
-- Added view for profile and login/register
+- Added view for profile